zhangchl007/MCW-App-modernization/README.md

+# Effective November 30, 2020, this workshop will be archived.
+Materials remain available through November but are no longer being maintained.

 # App modernization

 Contoso, Ltd. (Contoso) is a new company in an old business.
 Founded in Auckland, NZ, in 2011, they provide a full range of long-term insurance services to help individuals who are under-insured, filling a void their founders saw in the market.
 From the beginning, they grew faster than anticipated and have struggled to cope with rapid growth.
 During their first year alone, they added over 100 new employees to keep up with the demand for their services.
 To manage policies and associated documentation, they use a custom-developed Windows Forms application, called PolicyConnect.
 PolicyConnect uses an on-premises SQL Server 2008 R2 database as its data store, along with a file server on its local area network for storing policy documents.
 That application and its underlying processes for managing policies have become increasingly overloaded.